lightec-xyz/zkBTC-Security/README.md

     // x >= 3600/(36 + 16 + 17) = 52.2
 ```

 Note that we were talking about average cases.
-There are small chances that the attacker mines more blocks sooner than average.
+There are slight chances that the attacker mines more blocks sooner than average.
 However, the block time variation has been handled with the allowance value (see earlier sections).

-Note that we include the 4.8 free depth from the rare situation, and the 12 free depth is also not easy to obtain for the adversary.
-So the above numbers are for the worse case.
+Note that we include the 4.8 free depth from the rare situation, and the 12 free depth is also not easily obtainable for the adversary.
+The above numbers are for the worst-case scenario.
 The actual safety margin is better.
 For example, we might consider when the free depth is at most 6 instead of 17 for `(D, allowance) = (12, 10), (36, 16)`:
 ```golang
     // x >= 1200/(12 + 10 + 6) = 42.9 (compared to 30.8)
     // x >= 3600/(36 + 16 + 6) = 62.1 (compared to 52.2)